Camillus "Demo Knife" Review

 Soldier and Marine proof and almost indestructible.

-If you are in the market for a classic pocket knife to use for camping, backpacking, or general outdoor use.
-The Demo knife is the bombproof knife that you are looking for.
-You can still find them at gun shows and online auction sites.
-Look at paying around $35 for a used Camillus Demo Knife.
-If you find it for less jump on it.
-Colonial Knife Company produced a version named the 2205 Military Scout.
-That model looks to be no longer made.
-Colonial Knife Company is currently carrying MIL-K-818D
+However, if you’re in the market for a classic pocket knife suited for camping, backpacking, or general outdoor use, the Demo Knife is tough as nails.
+It’s the bombproof tool you need.
+You can still find them at gun shows or on online auction sites, with a used Camillus Demo Knife generally running around $35.
+If you come across one for less, grab it.
+Colonial Knife Company also made a version called the 2205 Military Scout, and the NSN for the Demo Knife is NSN 51100-00-162-2205—hence the 2205 in the name.
+That model appears to be discontinued, but Colonial now carries the MIL-K-818D

 Conclusion-